manticoresoftware/manticoresearch/manual/References.md

 * [--coredump](Starting_the_server/Manually.md#searchd-command-line-options) - Enables saving core dump on crash
 * [--cpustats](Starting_the_server/Manually.md#searchd-command-line-options) - Enables CPU time reporting
 * [--delete](Starting_the_server/Manually.md#searchd-command-line-options) - Removes Manticore service from Microsoft Management Console and other places where the services are registered
-* [--force-preread](Starting_the_server/Manually.md#searchd-command-line-options) - Forbids the server to serve any incoming connection until pre-reading of the index files completes
+* [--force-preread](Starting_the_server/Manually.md#searchd-command-line-options) - Forbids the server to serve any incoming connection until pre-reading of the table files completes
 * [--help, -h](Starting_the_server/Manually.md#searchd-command-line-options) - Lists all the parameters
-* [--index](Starting_the_server/Manually.md#searchd-command-line-options) - Forces serving only the specified index
+* [--index](Starting_the_server/Manually.md#searchd-command-line-options) - Forces serving only the specified table
 * [--install](Starting_the_server/Manually.md#searchd-command-line-options) - Installs searchd as a service into Microsoft Management Console
 * [--iostats](Starting_the_server/Manually.md#searchd-command-line-options) - Enables input/output reporting
 * [--listen, -l](Starting_the_server/Manually.md#searchd-command-line-options) - Overrides [listen](Server_settings/Searchd.md#listen) from the configuration file